fastaidocsprint/styleguide/README.md

 ## Typing & Type Hints

-With limited exceptions, all method arguments and return types should be have type hints.
+All public method and function arguments and return types should have type hints, whenever a reasonably simple and useful type hint can be used accurately.

+A type which is incorrect or more restrictive than necessary can cause IDEs to incorrectly flag passed arguments as errors.
+In this case, it is preferred for the type hint to be less restrictive or to be removed entirely.

 One noteable exception is if the return type is `self`.
 Then the type hint should be skipped.